 So what must we believe about God in order to act?

 What exactly is it we respect regarding God?
-That he is all-wise, powerful (He can and will do what he says) and loving, in his being and the directions he gives us.
+That he is all-wise, powerful (He can and does what he says) and loving, in his being and the directions he gives us.
 Because he is, he knows there are negative consequences for going contrary to his loving design that is harmful to us.

 *Sometimes God in his mercy suspends the normal consequences of violating his design.
 When does this occur?
 When we truly and genuinely see the foolishness of going contrary to his design before the full consequences occur.
 The desired outcome of the consequences (i.e. repentance) has already occurred so that the full consequences are no longer needed.
 God's goal is not punishment, but repentance -- to change our course to a path of alignment with our design which is also in alignment with His will.